ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-egraph gives the followingt To one gallon
+egraph gives the following:- To one gallon
-of water, take I1 lbs, of salt, I lb. of sugar,
+of water, take II lbs of salt, I lb. of sugar,
-l or of saltpeter, I or, of potash.
+or of saltpeter, I oz of potash.
 In this ratio the pickle can be increased to
 any quantity desired.
 Let these be boiled
 together until all the dirt from the sugar